-- Demonstrate a minimum SAT (Critical Reading and Math) combined score of 1250 or a minimum ACT composite score of a 26.
+- 3.50 GPA and top 20% and Demonstrate a minimum SAT (Critical Reading and Math) combined score of 1250 or a minimum ACT composite score of a 26.

 Students not meeting the above requirements may petition to join the program by contacting the program director, Dr. Chandler.
 Lycoming grades and professors' recommendations are carefully considered.
 Successful students are encouraged to join the Scholars Program.

 First year scholars are strongly urged to register for SCHOL 301: Lycoming Scholars Seminar [1 cr. hr].
 Any first year scholar who does not register for the Scholars Seminar must write to the director in order to be considered a member of the Scholars Program.